 A rewarding evening for young people

-Held at New Charter Academy and hosted by Chief Executive of the Manchester United Foundation John Shiels, over 70 young people, aged between 7-19 years old were presented with gift vouchers and certificates in recognition of their sterling work within the community.
+Held at New Charter Academy and hosted by Chief Executive of the Manchester United Foundation John Shiels, over 95 young people, aged between 7- 21 years old were presented with certificates and shopping vouchers in recognition of their sterling work within the community.

-Nominations were invited in 4 categories; environmental, sports, performance and community with an ‘outstanding’ award for those young people who excelled in a particular project.
+Nominations were invited in 4 categories; community and environmental, sports, performance and an award for continued dedication and commitment for those young people who have been involved in the previous years.

-Tony Powell, New Charter’s Director of Neighbourhoods said: “Each year as we present the awards we are overwhelmed at the commitment shown by the youngsters in our neighbourhoods.
-By empowering our young people to take ownership in their own communities and to become more involved in their neighbourhoods we believe gives them a greater sense of purpose and pride.”
+Ian Munro, New Charter’s Group Chief Executive said: “Each year as we present the awards we are overwhelmed at the commitment shown by the young people in our neighbourhoods.
+By empowering our young people to take ownership of their own communities and become more involved in their neighbourhoods, we believe it gives them a greater sense of pride.”

-The tasks carried out by the youngsters varied from community projects such as the Tatton Park ‘In Bloom’ entry, gardening, artwork music, neighbourhood clean ups and fundraising.
+The tasks carried out by the young people varied from community projects such as the Tatton Park and ‘In Bloom’ entries, gardening, artwork music, neighbourhood clean ups, community events, sports, fundraising, volunteering and the New Charter youth forum.
 They also had the opportunity to attend various courses and programmes where they gained valuable skills that could be used in the projects they were involved in.